Ezs377/Programming-notes/Python.md

 - `Menubutton`
 - `Menu`
 - `Message`:
-   Creates text that automatically wraps itslef to multiline if neccesary.
+   Creates text that automatically wraps itseFf to multi-line if neccesary.
 Following options are:
 - `Radiobutton`
 - `Scale`
 - `Scrollbar`
 - `Text`:
    Creates an editable text box for the user, and can display text as well.
 Following options are:
 - `Toplevel`
 - `Spinbox`
 - `Panedwindow`